soweli-p/repl-driven-development/index.md

 ```

 Typical LISP repl has many features your average modern repl lacks:

 * ability to load entire project into repl
 * ability to modify any function (compared to just adding new function with same name)
 * advanced error handling - if your expression throws an error, repl acts like  interactive debugger - it opens new  sub-repl which has all context of faulty function.
 * ability to persist entire repl state, with all variables and memory intact into a file.
 So u can easily restore it for next sessions
 * ability to attach to existing remote process and execute repl commands in it
 Lisp machines were a pinnacle of such magic.
 All programs shared a single large address space, so user could inspect, evaluate or modify any function of any program on their computer.
 Instead of `sh` executing binaries, they had lisp repl executing lisp functions.

 One notable example of lisps is [Clojure](https://clojure.org/).
 It is modern language, with strong focus on functional programming which works on top of JVM.
 And good repl is [one of it's most compelling features](https://clojure.org/guides/repl/introduction).
 And honestly, by discovering and trying out this language I fell in love with repl driven development.
 So I've started wondering - why not use same approach, but in my favorite F#?

-## Improving f# repl
+## Improving F# REPL

 For being actual development tool, dotnet fsi lacks 2 important features.